SoftUni-Internal/interactive-content/EN/08-Workshop/00-Problem-01.md

 ## Starting the Service

-The REST service will be the "server" folder in the provided resources.
+The REST service will be the "**server**" folder in the provided resources.
 It has no dependencies and can be started by opening a terminal in its directory and executing:

-node server.js
+`node server.js `

-If it initialized correctly, you should see a message about the host address and port, on which the service will respond to requests.
+If it initialized correctly, you should see a message about the **host address and port**, on which the service will respond to requests.

 ## Sending Requests

-To send a request, use the **hostname** and **port**, shown in the initialization log and resource address and method as described in the **application requirements**.
+To send a request, use the **hostname** and port, shown in the initialization log and **resource address** and **method** as described in the **application requirements**.

-If the data needs to be included in the request, it must be **JSON-encoded** and the appropriate **Content-Type** **header** must be added.
+If the data needs to be included in the request, it must be JSON-encoded and the appropriate **Content-Type header** must be added.

 Similarly, if the service is to return data, it will be **JSON-encoded**.

 Note that **some requests do not return a body** and attempting to parse them will throw an exception.

-**Read** requests, as well as **login** and **register** requests, do not require authentication.
+**Read** requests, as well as **login** and **register** requests do not require authentication.

 All other requests must be authenticated.

 ## Required Headers

-To send the data to the server, include a Content-Type header and encode the body as a JSON string:
+To send the data to the server, include a **Content-Type** header and encode the body as a JSON-string:

 ```
 Content-Type: application/json
 {JSON-encoded request body as described in the application requirements}
 ```
-To perform an authenticated request, include an X-Authorization header, set to the value of the session token, and returned by an earlier login or register request:
+To perform an authenticated request, include an **X-Authorization** header, set to the value of the **session token** and returned by an earlier login or register request:

 `X-Authorization: {session token}`

 ## Server Response

-Data response:
+The data response:

 ```
 HTTP/1.1 200 OK